kenjis/ci-phpunit-test/docs/HowToWriteTests.md

 ### Can and Can't

-*CI PHPUnit Test* does not want to modify CodeIgniter core files.
-The more you modify core, the more you get difficulities when you update CodeIgniter.
+*CI PHPUnit Test* does not want to modify CodeIgniter files.
+The more you modify them, the more you get difficulities when you update CodeIgniter.

 In fact, it uses a modified class and a few functions.
 But I try to modify as little as possible.

-The functions and the class which are modified:
+The core functions and a class which are modified:

 * function `load_class()`
 * function `is_loaded()`